Stracotto, the original Jewish-Roman recipe

 Instructions

-• Sauté the onion in a large non-stick pan, then, when the onion is golden, add the meat, and brown it on all sides.
-If you have a Dutch oven pot, use it!
+• Sautée the onion in a large non-stick pan, then, when the onion is golden, add the meat and brown it on all sides.
+If you have a Dutch oven pot, this is a great time to use it.

-• Pour tomato sauce, wine, and a glass of water over the meat, then let it cook over low heat for about three hours, turning the meat about every half hour, and adding water if the sauce dries up too much.
+• Pour tomato puree, wine, salt, and a cup of water over the meat, then let it cook over low heat for about three hours, turning the meat about every half hour, and adding water if the sauce dries up too much.
 If you are in a hurry, you can speed up the cooking time of the meat by using a pressure cooker and increasing the liquids: just make sure there is always enough water to cover the meat.

-• When the beef is fall-apart tender, set it aside and let it come to room temperature before you slice it.
+• When the beef is fall-apart tender, set it aside and let it come to room temperature before slicing into it.

-• Serve warm, remembering to save a little sauce for pasta the next day, as the tradition suggests.
+• Serve the stracotto hot, and don't forget to save a little sauce for pasta the next day, as the tradition requires.

 Tried this recipe?Let us know how it was!